Circle of Friends (novel): Themes

 Among the themes the novel explores are happiness, friendship and love, commerce, and small-town Irish mores.
 Los Angeles Times reviewer Carolyn See describes:

 Is "love" what life is about?
 Is marriage the cat's meow?
 Forget what women want—do men even want it?
 What if people got together for fun instead of love?
 What if friendship were the highest of all values? ...
 This is a madly subversive book.
 It purports to answer such harmless questions as: "What shall I wear?" but is, in fact, an almost perfect handbook on: "How shall I live?"

 Binchy similarly counterpoints the commercial aspirations of long-time merchants in the town against the newfangled ideas of two young entrepreneurs.
 And she pokes fun at Irish small-town life with many vignettes of townspeople "playing telephone", recording their disparate reactions to what is going on around them.

 Reception

 Circle of Friends was one of Binchy's most popular novels, and one for which she was best known in the United States.
 Reviewers commended it for its storytelling quality and description of ordinary events with "extraordinary straightforwardness and insight".
 Publishers Weekly cited the book's "seductive readability".
 Susan Isaacs in her review for The New York Times concluded: "There is nothing fancy about 'Circle of Friends.'
 There is no torrid sex, no profound philosophy.
 There are no stunning metaphors.
 There is just a wonderfully absorbing story about people worth caring about."

 Adaptations

-Binchy's cousin, Kate Binchy, narrated an audiobook of the novel in 1991.
+Binchy's cousin, the actress Kate Binchy, narrated an audiobook of the novel in 1991.

 A 1995 feature film adaptation was written by Andrew Davies and directed by Pat O'Connor.
 Binchy attended the Irish premiere at the Savoy Cinema.